The process of turning wet wood into useable firewood through seasoning can be lengthy.

 But does firewood need to be split to season?

-Firewood doesn’t necessary need to be split to season but splitting wood when it’s green can help speed up the drying out process.
+Firewood doesn’t necessarily need to be split to season but splitting wood when it’s green can help speed up the drying out process.
 If you’re looking to season your wood as fast as possible be sure to cut the logs to length and split them prior to stacking.

 We’ve explained in more detail below why firewood doesn’t need to be split to season but why it can help to do so, as well as discussing why we don’t split our own firewood before it’s seasoned.